 This might seem like an obvious tip, but it’s the most important one of them all.
 If you don’t get a good night of sleep, it’s ten times harder to drag yourself out of bed the next morning.
 The better and more restful your night of sleep is, the easier it is to wake up and get out of bed when your alarm goes off.

-It’s also important to make sure that you’re getting enough sleep, so if you find that you consistently have a really hard time waking up in the morning, then you might want to try going to bed a little earlier at night if you can.
+It’s also important to make sure that you’re going to bed early enough to get enough hours of sleep, so if you find that you consistently have a really hard time waking up in the morning, then you might want to try going to bed a little earlier at night if you can.
 I don’t let myself read books close to bed time anymore or else I end up staying awake to read “just one more chapter” until it’s 2 or 3 in the morning.

 You can find some more of my favorite tips for getting a good night of sleep in these posts: